History of Worcester: The Anglo-Saxons

 Worcester became the focus of tax resistance against the Danish Harthacanute.
 Two huscarls were killed in May 1041 while attempting to collect taxes for the expanded navy, after being driven into the Priory, where they were murdered.
 A military force was sent to deal with the non-payment, while the townspeople attempted to defend themselves by moving to and occupying the island of Bevere, two miles up river, where they were then besieged.
 After Harthacnut's men had sacked the city and set it alight, agreement was reached.

-Worcester was also the site of a mint during the late Anglo-Saxon period, with seven moneyers in the reign of Edward the Confessor.
-This implies a middling role in trade for the city.
+By the 970s a mint had been established at Worcester, with at least 12 moneyers recorded in the reign of Edward the Confessor.
+Many of the city's moneyers traded as goldsmiths, and leased property from the monks of cathedral priory.

 Medieval

 Early medieval

 Worcester was, for tax purposes, counted within Worcestershire's rural administration units (known as Hundreds) at the start of the Norman period.
 It was administratively independent.

 The first Norman Sheriff of Worcestershire, Urse d'Abetot oversaw the construction of a new castle at Worcester, although nothing now remains of the castle.
 Worcester Castle was in place by 1069, its outer bailey built on land that had previously been the cemetery for the monks of the Worcester cathedral chapter.
 The motte of the castle overlooked the river, just south of the cathedral.

 Worcester's growth and position as a market town distributing goods and produce came from its river crossing and bridge, and its position on the road network.
 In the 14th century, the nearest bridges over the Severn were at Gloucester and Bridgnorth.
 The main road from London to mid-Wales ran through Worcester.
 The road north west ran to Kidderminster, Bridgnorth and Shrewsbury; and the road north through Bromsgrove connected to Coventry, and towards Derby.
 The road southward connected to Tewkesbury and Gloucester.

 There had been a bridge in Worcester since at least the 11th century; it was replaced in the early 14th century.
 This bridge, situated below the current Newport Street, had six arches on piers with starlings, and the middle pier had a gatehouse.

 The city walls' upkeep was paid for by the residents.
 The walls included bastions and a watercourse.
 The course of the wall was fairly irregular.
 The entrances to the city were through defensive gates, constructed at different times, including St. Martin's Gate in the east, Sidbury Gate to the south, Friar Gate, Edgar Tower and Water Gate; there were six gates by the 16th century.